IUSCA/IUSM-ConnPipe/README.md

 ### Installing

 Prerequisite software are loaded as environment modules.
-Provided you have prepared all of the prerequisite software, IUSM-ConnPipe comes ready to run with a Unix system.
+Provided you have prepared all of the prerequisite software, IUSM-ConnPipe comes ready to run with a Linux system.

 ---